small brook . . .

 Shawn Blair

-Shawn Blair’s haiku, haibun and senryu have been published in many fine journals.
-His work can be found in Red Moon anthologies and he has placed in various contests including Golden Haiku, Vancouver Cherry Blossom Festival, Kaji Aso Studio, and Autumn Moon.
-Since 2024 he is a member of the Route 9 Haiku Group with fellow poets Yu Chang, John Stevenson, Tom Clausen, Mary Stevens, Susan Yavaniski, and Ion Codrescu.
-The group publishes the biannual print journal Upstate Dim Sum.
+Shawn Blair’s haiku, haibun and tanka have been published in many fine journals.
+His work can be found in Red Moon anthologies and he has placed in various contests including those held by Golden Triangle BID, Vancouver Cherry Blossom Festival, Heliosparrow Poetry Journal, and Autumn Moon Haiku Journal.
+He is a co-host of The Haiku Foundation’s weekly haiku commentary feature, re:Virals, and is a member of the Route 9 Haiku Group with fellow poets Yu Chang, John Stevenson, Tom Clausen, Mary Stevens, Susan Yavaniski, and Ion Codrescu.
+The Route 9 Haiku Group publishes the biannual print journal Upstate Dim Sum.
 Shawn lives in upstate New York.

 3 thoughts on “”